 - -The use of oil concentrate may increase the risk of crop injury when hot or humid conditions prevail.
 To reduce the risk of crop injury, omit additives or switch to NIS when grasses are small and soil moisture is adequate. - -Use lower labeled rates for annual grass control and higher labeled rates for perennial grass control. - -Yellow nutsedge, wild onion, wild garlic, and broadleaf weeds will not be controlled.
 Controls many annual and certain perennial grasses, including annual bluegrass, but Poast is preferred for goosegrass control.
 For best results, treat annual grasses when they are actively growing and before tillers are present.
 Control may be reduced if grasses are large or under hot or dry weather conditions. - -Repeated applications may be necessary to control certain perennial grasses.
 If repeat applications are necessary, allow 14 days between applications.
 Rainfastness is 1 h. - -Do not tank mix with or apply within 2 to 3 days of any other pesticide, unless labeled, as this may increase the risk of crop injury or reduce the control of grasses.
-Do not apply more than 8 fl oz/A of Select 2EC in a single application and do not exceed 2 pt/A for the season; do not apply more than 16 fl oz/A of Select Max in a single application and do not exceed 4 pt/A for the season. - -Do not apply more than 1.5 pt/A Poast in a single application and do not exceed 4.5 pt/A for the season. - -Do not apply more than 24 fl oz/A of Fusilade DX in a single application and do not exceed 3 pt/A per season.
+Do not apply more than 8 fl oz/A of Select 2EC in a single application and do not exceed 2 pt/A for the season; do not apply more than 16 fl oz/A of Select Max in a single application and do not exceed 4 pt/A for the season. - -Do not apply more than 5.33 fl oz/A of Shadow 3EC in a single application and do not exceed 21.33 fl oz/A for the season. - -Do not apply more than 1.5 pt/A Poast in a single application and do not exceed 4.5 pt/A for the season. - -Do not apply more than 12 fl oz/A of Fusilade DX in a single application and do not exceed 3 pt/A per season.